When it comes to saving money it can be tough to cut back without feeling deprived.

 Even if you don’t end up switching, you may be able to negotiate a better deal.

-We saved several hundred dollars by switching to Root for car insurance.
+We saved several hundred dollars by switching to

 And unlike any other plan I’ve ever been on, the price has continued to go down every 6 months (even after we bought a brand new car!).